plucenio/FlutterPresentation/README.md

 # FlutterPresentation
-A small presentation abou widgets used on Flutter.
+A small presentation about widgets used on Flutter.